-My research is generally focusing on what I would term as Technology Ethics.
-This subsumes matters of what has been labeled ICT Ethics, Machine Ethics, Computer Ethics and so on.
-The aim is to provide critical analysis as well as potential normative guidance to problems and issues connected to today’s and tomorrow’s technology.
+Generally speaking, my research in Technology Ethics spans topics from fields such as ICT Ethics, Machine Ethics, Computer Ethics, AI Ethics, Robot Ethics, Information Ethics, Data Ethics and some more, with the aim to provide critical analysis and normative guidance to problems and issues connected to today’s and tomorrow’s technology.

 - Wilhelm E. J. Klein, Vivian Wenli Lin, “Sex Robots” Revisited — A Reply to the Campaign Against Sex Robots, In Proceedings of ETHICOMP 2017, ACM SIGCAS newsletter special issue & Orbit Open Access Journal